FHan95/League-of-Legends-Summoner-Search/README.md

-# League-of-Legends-Summoner-Search
+# League of Legends Summoner Search

-Using Django to interact with Riot's API keys to grab player data
+Using Django to interact with Riot's API keys to grab player data.